shivamdevelopment123/WeatherApp/README.md

-# weatherapp
+# Weather App

-A Weather Forcasting app build in flutter and bloc.
+A beautiful and functional weather application built with Flutter and BLoC state management.
+This app provides current weather conditions and 5-day forecasts for any location worldwide.